ManipDreamer3D : Synthesizing Plausible Robotic Manipulation Video with Occupancy-aware 3D Trajectory: Method

 \subsubsection{3D Occupancy Map Reconstruction}

 To enable effective robot motion planning, we first establish an accurate 3D representation of the scene.
-We decide to use occupancy to represent the matters in the scene, as it largely reduces the points in the scene and provides an effective scene representation to plan a path.
+We decide to use occupancy to represent the matters in the scene, as it is able to represent local structure in the scene and provides an regular scene representation that benefits path searching.
 We apply three steps to construct an occupancy grid given a single-view observation.
-Firstly, we leverage VGGT's~\cite{wang2025vggt} 3D scene understanding capabilities to generate an initial point cloud in camera coordinates.
-However, this raw point cloud exhibits sparsity in regions where adjacent image planes correspond to discontinuous 3D surfaces.
-To address this limitation, we employ a neural surface reconstruction technique~\cite{huang2023neural} to generate a dense mesh representation.
+Firstly, we leverage the 3D scene understanding capabilities of VGGT~\cite{wang2025vggt} to generate an initial point cloud in camera coordinates.
+However, this raw point cloud exhibits discontinuity in regions of occlusion.
+To address this, we employ a neural surface reconstruction technique~\cite{huang2023neural} that is able to recover a continuous surface from sparse points.
 From this reconstructed surface, we uniformly resample points to create a more complete point cloud.
-Finally, we discretize the 3D space by converting the processed point cloud into a $64\times64\times64$ occupancy grid, where each voxel indicates the presence or absence of matter.
+Finally, we discretize the 3D space by converting the processed point cloud into a $64\times64\times64$ occupancy grid, where each voxel indicates the presence or absence of matter, balancing efficiency and precision.
 Fig.~\ref{fig:trajectory-planning} (a) illustrates this multi-stage 3D reconstruction pipeline.